 Professor Ingrid Schoon and Professor Emla Fitzsimons

 Nuffield Foundation – visit the project page on the Nuffield Foundation website.

-This study will examine the experiences of care leavers who became parents and the intergenerational impact on their children’s adjustment.
-The care leavers in this study are parents of cohorts members.
+This study will examine the experiences of care leavers who became parents and the intergenerational impact on their children’s outcomes.
+The care leavers in this study are parents of cohort members.

-The research will identify opportunities to support care-experienced parents and inform policy of how to support people leaving care to become independent and to improve their life chances and those of their children
+The research will identify opportunities to support care-experienced parents and inform policies to support future care leavers to become independent, and to improve their life chances and those of their children.